-The digitalisation of the European economy without skilled young talents becomes an illusion.
-Europe should invest in skills in order not to put its growth and young people future at risk and to establish a global leadership position in the digital economy.
-Not only do we need to work together on innovative training programs or apprenticeships, but also to raise awareness about the attractiveness of digital jobs, no matter the sector.
-Europe has to ensure to make digital part of the educational mainstream and increase the supply of new, specialised skills.
-After all, Europe's economic growth and the successful future of Europeans are at stake.
+Without appropriately digitally skilled people, the digitisation the European economy will become problematic.
+Europe should invest in skills to establish a global leadership position in the digital economy.
+Not only do we need to work together on innovative training programmes and apprenticeships, but also to raise awareness about the attractiveness of digital jobs that exist across all sectors of the economy.
+Europe should ensure that training in digital skills is included in schools and university curricula.

-Our recommendations are built around several thematic areas that we believe are crucial to bridge this gap.
+Our recommendations are built around several thematic areas that we believe are crucial to bridge the skills gap.
 We would encourage the European Commission to include these specific actions in the Skills Strategy Communication.